 Nourishing the Roots of Wellness and the Heart of Resilience

-TSP serves girls, women, children and families facing challenging life circumstances.
+TSP is committed to serving girls, women, children, families and communities facing challenging life circumstances.

 TSP inspires positive change through self-care movement practices that restore vitality and cultivate joy.